KSWV

-KSWV (810 AM) is a radio station broadcasting a Classic Hits format featuring music from the 1960s through the 1980s.
-Licensed to Santa Fe, New Mexico, United States, the station serves the Albuquerque area.
-The station is currently owned by Celina Gonzales, through licensee GCBendito 4 LLC.
-Studios and transmitter are located in Santa Fe.
+KSWV (810 AM) is a commercial radio station broadcasting a classic hits format featuring music from the 1960s, 70s and 80s.
+It is licensed to Santa Fe, New Mexico, and is owned by Celina Gonzales, through licensee GCBendito 4 LLC.
+Some hours it also plays New Mexico music.
+The studios and offices are co-located with the publication Santa Fe Today on Taos Street in Santa Fe.